Igalia/explainers/css/find-in-page/README.md

 `::search-text` allows for CSS styling of the search results shown when using a browser’s find-in-page feature.

-The proposed pseudo elements are classified as [Highlight Pseudo-elements](https://drafts.csswg.org/css-pseudo/#highlight-pseudos), and they follow the same rules as other highlight pseudo-elements.
+The proposed pseudo element is classified as [Highlight Pseudo-elements](https://drafts.csswg.org/css-pseudo/#highlight-pseudos), and it follows the same rules as other highlight pseudo-elements.
 That is, they can be styled by [a limited set of CSS properties](https://drafts.csswg.org/css-pseudo/#highlight-styling), represent the active portions of their [highlight overlays](https://drafts.csswg.org/css-pseudo/#highlight-overlay), and use the [highlight inheritance model](https://drafts.csswg.org/css-pseudo/#highlight-cascade).

 * This document status: Active